 The next part treats of the universal nature spirit of the microcosmos, the daily changing and movements of the elements, the generation of "meteors," illustrated with facts from Fludd's own observations and experiments.
 As usual, the "erroneous and false philosophy" of Aristotle is attacked.
 The microcosmos, man, now comes on the scene; the complexion and temperature of man is considered.
 The double nature of disease is next enquired into.
-This is illustrated by different diagrams of a glass, which on its figured sides represents the two different Those which raise the temperaturesorts of disease. apoplexy, paralysis, catarrh; those which lower it-bile, gangrene, &c.
+This is illustrated by different diagrams of a glass, which on its figured sides represents the two different sorts of disease.
+Those which raise the temperatureapoplexy, paralysis, catarrh; those which lower it-bile, gangrene, &c.
 All disease, starting from a certain point, proceeds either in one direction or in another.
 All passages in holy writ relating to disease are quoted and applied.
 The "Catholic" disease springs from the sin of man, and is a plague which is sent to evil hearts by Jehovah through evil angels; yet "happy is the man whom God correcteth; therefore despise not thou the chastening of the Almighty."
-Yet the essence of disease is corruption by sin. crates, Galen, and Virgil (in the Georgics) are quoted.
+Yet the essence of disease is corruption by sin.
+Hippocrates, Galen, and Virgil (in the Georgics) are quoted.
 Hippocrates is shown to have held strongly the evil effects of the winds upon men's health and spirits.
 Yet there are differences in the diseases according to their celestial or super-cælestial origin.
 Disease is either acute or chronic, and is undoubtedly affected by the influence of the planets.
-This is illustrated by quotations from S. Augustine, Boehme, The plagues of the Egyptians, the slaying of their first-born, as well as the disease and trouble of Job, proceeded from Jehovah.
+This is illustrated by quotations from S. Augustine, Bochme, S. Anselm.
+The plagues of the Egyptians, the slaying of their first-born, as well as the disease and trouble of Job, proceeded from Jehovah.
 Diseases are classified as proceeding from "winds," "meteors," or motions from the four cardinal points.
 Suitable treatment is indicated as applicable to these different troubles.
 Some account is given of the angels, who have generally power over winds which produce disease.
-A very short instance may be given1:- the scheme of health and disease enunciated by Fludd.
-Experiments are given by which the effects of the different "winds" are explained.
-Crises are treated of.
-Crisis is a mystery.
-The fat and lean kine of Pharaoh have a place and yield a lesson.
-The day of the crisis to death or recovery depends, first of all, upon the sephirotic tree, from which the influences of heaven proceed.
-As Job says, God at times rains His fury upon man, even when he is eating.
-The effects of the moon are laid down in certain definite canons.
-The divine science of numbers is also explained in regard to its relation to disease, and the thirty days of the month have each their influence on the progress Thus, "Primo diu languebit"; "Duodecimo of disease. recuperabit"; "Trigesimo, cum difficultate evitabit mortem."
-A very large portion of the Catoptron is taken up with a treatise, "De Nomandia, sive Oypomantia"-that is, "divination" "per urinam."
+A very short instance may be given1:---